 Kiwifruits are prevalent in most grocery stores during the winter and early spring.

 To test for ripeness, press the fruit lightly with your thumb.
 If there’s a slight give, that means it’s ready to be eaten!
 To help ripen kiwis, keep them on the counter next to bananas, apples or pears.

 Blending up a kiwi or two in a green smoothie helps brighten up the flavor without adding a bunch of extra calories, especially when there’s a lot of greens in the recipe!
 Here are some of our favorite kiwi smoothie recipes.

 Good morning!
 Or good afternoon-slump-reviver.
 Coffee and kiwis?
 Trust us.
 Green coffee is the unroasted version of the coffee beans we use for our morning joe.
 The beans are rich in chlorogenic acid, which can aid in weight loss, and may help fight heart disease and diabetes.
 Tiny kiwis pack more vitamin C than oranges!
 Of all cruciferous vegetables, collard greens are best at helping to lower cholesterol, and pair beautifully with banana and walnuts to smooth everything out.

 Kiwi Rose Petal

+You can’t have an energized week without a little relaxation!
 If you’re looking for a smoothie that tastes exactly like a tropical vacation feels, this is the one for you.
 Dried rose buds provide a light, delicate taste that combines perfectly with potassium, copper and fiber-filled kiwi.
-Pears also have a delicate taste, but pack a punch of fiber, and swiss chard blends seamlessly into smoothies, while providing tons of vitamin A, K and C. Calm your nervous and take a deep breath with this low-calorie drink.
+Pears also have a delicate taste, but pack a punch of fiber, and swiss chard blends seamlessly into smoothies while providing tons of vitamin A, K and C. Calm your nerves, reset, and take a deep breath with this low-calorie breakfast.